 A good additional effect of organic apple cider vinegar is that it stimulates a healthy gastric function.
 If you had prior acid reflux you will notice an improvement and better overall digestions.
 This will help to better absorb and assimilate any vitamins for hair growth and foods rich in them that you will take.

 Unfortunately apple cider vinegar by itself won’t help get the prostate to get rid efficiently of all the toxins.
 The prostate gland has the size of a nut and is situated just under the bladder and around the urethra.
-It tubuloalveolar tissue secretes a slightly alkaline fluid that forms 30% of the semen.
+Its tubuloalveolar tissue secretes a slightly alkaline fluid that forms 30% of the semen.
 Also it has smooth muscles that help expel semen during ejaculation.

 Those smooth muscles don’t compress the prostate enough to help it get rid of toxins.
 We need to massage it in order to help it expel toxins through its secretions.
 Urologists do this massage often with their patients with benign prostate hyperplasia so, in our opinion, is better you learn to do this yourself (or let your partner do it) than to rely on a doctor after your prostate has deteriorated further and your hair was gone a long time ago.
 In India, where there is less of a taboo with these matters, wives do prostate massages to their husbands often during intercourse.
 They know it is a way to keep their husbands healthy and sexually active.

 To massage it you have to introduce the middle finger in the rectum and slightly press down towards the pelvic floor.
 Press until you feel a walnut size ball and notice pressure under the bladder.
-Sometimes you can fell an increased need to pee even if there’s no urine in it.
+Sometimes you can feel an increased need to pee even if there’s no urine in it.

 To massage the prostate, don’t use force and slightly rub on its sides with the finger and very slightly from the top to the bottom.
 It is normal to feel a lingering pressure or slight discomfort after the massage.
 The sensation will pass and you will notice a big improvement if you had prior difficulties to pee or discomfort in ejaculation.

 We mention pumpkin seeds here because they are beneficial for prostate health.
 Although these seeds aren’t especially rich in vitamins for hair growth.
-Other exercises that help the prostate are practicing yoga asanas for prostate health or kegel exercises.
+Other exercises that help the prostate are practicing yoga asanas for prostate health or Kegel exercises.

 Vitamins for Hair Growth